-Light and sleep are two of the most under-valued, under-utilised tools for improving health, BUT, improper management of the two leads to many health problems.
-Studies have shown that certain types of light, particularly blue light, have a significant impact on our circadian rhythms (our 24-hour internal body clock) and hormone balance.
+Studies have found that certain types of light, particularly blue light, have a significant impact on the body’s circadian rhythm (its 24-hour clock) and hormonal balance.

 What is Blue Light?